 A witness statement is the written testimony of the witness and usually forms the basis of a cross-examination.
 Therefore, the first issue to check, again in Procedural Order No. 1 or its equivalent, is whether the cross-examination is restricted to the content of such statement.
 This will help the advocate frame the approach to the questioning.
 If the rule is unclear, an option is to seek clarification, but another tactic is to say nothing, and wait to see whether the opposite side raises an objection.

 An advocate must in any event decide how to use the witness statement.
 As I have mentioned above, I do not consider a cross-examination to be a linear exercise, and am accordingly not inclined to go through a witness statement from beginning to end.
 As also mentioned above, an advocate should formulate a clear idea of which points need to be scored from a particular witness.
 The clearer the objective of the cross-examination, the easier it will be for an advocate to choose which topics to focus on, from what can be quite a lengthy witness statement.

 An advocate should finally keep in mind that witness statements are usually drafted by lawyers, and the language, while not necessarily false, will have been carefully considered.
 A witness will usually be more straightforward in a hearing, and the lawyer’s spin in drafting the statement may be exposed.
-An advocate should, therefore, elicit the lawyer’s phrasing and, to the extent that an answer in cross-examination differs from the witness statement, an advocate should be prepared and able to point that out immediately.
+An advocate should, therefore, elicit the lawyer’s phrasing and, to the extent that an answer in cross-examination differs from the witness statement, an advocate should be prepared to point that out immediately.

 ‘The wise advocate keeps objections to the minimum’